bajwan/263/greedy_algorithms/PITCHME.md

 | Peach Rings  | .7  | .6 |
 | Giant Gobstopper | 1 | 2 |

-The candy store is low on candy, and only have one of each of these left.
+The candy store is low on candy, and they only have one of each of these left.
 What combination of candy is the most valuable?
 ---
-It turns out that this is a very simple if we do a bit of pre-calculation and then follow the greedy approach.
-First, we figure out the value to weight ration.
+It turns out that this is very simple if we do a bit of pre-calculation and then follow the greedy approach.
+First, we figure out the value to weight ratio.
 ---
 |Candy|Weight|Value|Ratio|
 |-----|------|-----|-----|